Read this essential advice before gigging with acoustic guitars to ensure a smooth experience and killer performance

 Stepping up to Gibson acoustics, you’ll find the finest handcrafted instruments, each endowed with one of music’s richest pedigrees.
 The Modern Acoustic Collection enhances the playability of classic models like the Hummingbird™ and J-45 Standard, making them ideal for today’s performing musicians.

 The importance of having a backup can’t be overstated.
 If you gig regularly with your acoustic, make it a priority to find a second or third guitar that will get you through the show should disaster strike—especially if you’re using open tunings with radical string-tension shifts.
-If you can’t afford a backup guitar then you’d better know a good story so you can tell it to keep the crowd amused while you are restringing.
+If you don’t have a backup guitar then you’d better know a good story to keep the crowd amused while you are restringing.

 Do: Get your gear in order